Natural And Divine Interventions

 Food is the ultimate medicine, and as such one’s diet is the single most important thing in achieving healing and/or maintaining optimal health, especially if under the weight of various auto-immune disorders, which now affect an estimated 50 million Americans.

-Of all the diets out there, the Paleo Diet is the most sensible, as it uses true scientific processes.
-It is quite unfortunate that it is labeled “Paleo.”
+One of the most popular regimens is the Paleo Diet, and until proven differently it appears to be one of the most sensible as well – scientifically and otherwise; although it is quite unfortunate that it is labeled “Paleo.”
 The reason it got stuck with such a sad name is because the people behind the diet believe that “our Paleolithic ancestors” did not eat many of the foods that we consume today.

 However, such a mindset is not only false, given its conjectured hypothesis, but downright unscientific as well (science fiction is more like it).
 The Paleolithic era (an offshoot of the cockamamy Theory of Evolution) is an absolute fabrication that was whimsically concocted out of whole cloth in 1865 by John Lubbock, a politician and a banker who moonlighted as